-One of the questions that we get all the time is how to avoid overspending on fees and exchange rates while traveling.
+One of the questions that we get all the time is how to avoid overspending on fees and exchange rates while traveling on a Go Ahead tour.
 Although the best strategy differs depending on your destination, here are some tips to keep in mind no matter where you’re going.

-Call your bank to tell them where you’ll be and how long—one phone call before you go can save many headaches trying to get in touch while you’re overseas.
+Tell your bank where you’ll be and how long—one phone call before you go can save many headaches trying to get in touch while you’re overseas.
 Keep your bank’s contact info on hand just in case.

-Beware of dynamic currency conversion fees, a charge you could incur by having a payment converted to U.S. dollars during a transaction.
+Dynamic currency conversion fees are charges you could incur by having a payment converted to U.S. dollars during a transaction.
 If you are asked “Would you like to be charged in dollars or euros?” always opt for local currency.

 Do you have any tips or tricks for exchanging money?
 Tell us in the comments!